 Boarding school issues

 Initial appointment - there is no charge for our initial appointment

 This is an opportunity for us to meet and discuss how we might work together.
 We can also explore whether you want short or long-term counselling.
 This first appointment lasts 45 minutes.

 Counselling requires commitment and trust for change to happen.
 Regular weekly sessions are important in this so I see clients once a week at a regular time for 50 minutes.
 My fees are £40 per session.

 I keep some low-cost places in my practice.
 Please ask for further details.

-As an accredited member of the British Association of Counselling and Psychotherapy, I work within their code of ethics which values qualities such as being trustworthy, integrity and professionalism.
+As a registered psychotherapist with the British Psychoanalytic Council, I work within their code of ethics which values qualities such as being trustworthy, integrity and professionalism.
 My work is regularly supervised and I continue to update my practice with further training.